Access to information held by the NSW Scientific Committee

 requires a formal access application, for example because consultation with a third party is required.

 What information is already publicly available?

-The Scientific Committee has reviewed the threat status of various species to determine whether they are eligible for listing in the Schedules of the Act and, if already listed, whether they are listed at the appropriate threat status.
-The publications arising from these reviews are publicly available.
+The NSW Scientific Committee has reviewed the threat status of various species and publications arising from these reviews are available.

 How to seek informal access to other information

 If there is no requirement to consult with other people and there is no overriding public interest against disclosure then other information, documents and correspondence relating to the operation of the committee and to the assessment of nominations may be accessed without the need to lodge a formal application.
 An informal request may be refused if a large volume of documents is requested.

 There are no review or appeal rights to the outcomes of informal requests.

 How long does it take to get access to the information?